+Learning Goals Objectives Assessment (YES

+with details or

+NO)

-Learning Goals Objectives Assessment (YES with details or NO) 1.
-Our graduates will be effective 1.1.
+1. Our graduates will be effective 1.1.
 Our students will produce quality business and research-oriented documents. communicators.
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
-Our graduates will be skilled in team work and leadership.
-2.1.
-Students will be able to lead and participate in group for projects, discussion, and presentation.2.2.
-Students will be able to apply 3.
-Our graduates will be leadership theories and related skills.
-3.1.
-In a case setting, students will use trained in ethics. appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
+2. Our graduates will be 2.1.
+Students will be able to lead and skilled in team work and participate in group for projects, discussion, leadership. and presentation.
+2.2.
+Students will be able to apply leadership theories and related skills.
+3. Our graduates will be 3.1.
+In a case setting, students will use trained in ethics. appropriate techniques to analyze business trained in ethes. problems and identify the ethical aspects, provide a solution and defend it.
 3.2.
 Our students will practice ethics in the duration of the program.
-4. Our graduates will have a global perspective.
-4.1.
-Students will have an international exposure.
-5. Our graduates will be skilled in problem-solving and critical 5.1.
-Our students will have a good understanding of fundamental theories in their fields. thinking.
+4. Our graduates will 4.1.
+Students will have an international have a global exposure. perspective.
+5. Our graduates will be 5.1.
+Our students will have a good skilled in problem- understanding of fundamental theories in solving and critical their fields. thinking.
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
 5.3.
 Our students will demonstrate competency in critical thinking.